oneapi-src/oneTBB/doc/main/tbb_userguide/Migration_Guide/Task_API.rst

 ----------------

 TBB ``task::execute()`` method can return a pointer to a task that can be executed next by the current thread.
-This might reduce scheduling overheads comparing with direct ``spawn``.
-Similar to ``spawn``, the bypassed task it is not guaranteed to be executed next by the current thread.
+This might reduce scheduling overheads compared to direct ``spawn``.
+Similar to ``spawn``, the returned task is not guaranteed to be executed next by the current thread.

 .. code:: cpp